 • Stanford Hospitals and Clinics (Stanford, California)

 Building a sense of community is an important goal of our program.
 Incoming M.A. students participate in a one week “boot camp” prior to the first semester of classes.
 The purpose of this camp is to obtain initial instruction in foundations of clinical practice, get oriented to the clinic, and participate in social events which are organized to help the students get to know each other and the faculty.
 Community building continues with our Camp Wapsi event, which is generally scheduled during the first month of the first semester.
-This two day event, filled with team building experiences, is held at a local YMCA camp and is attended by first and second year Speech Pathology and Audiology students and faculty.
+This two-day event, filled with team building experiences, is held at a local YMCA camp and is attended by first and second year Speech Pathology and Audiology students and faculty.

 Many graduate students become active members of the UI NSSLHA group.
 Our departmental group has consistently earned GOLD chapter honors from ASHA, due to its work in advocacy, philanthropy, and professional development.
 Students have the opportunity to attend the state ISHA convention during their first Fall semester in the program and the ASHA convention during their second Fall semester.

 The Department of Communication Sciences and Disorders is located in the Wendell Johnson Speech and Hearing Center on the west (medical) side of the University of Iowa campus in Iowa City.
-Our building houses the training clinic, classrooms, faculty offices and research labs.
-M.A. students enrolled in the program will spend much of their days in the building treating clients in the clinic, attending courses in the classrooms, honing their knowledge with faculty, and possibly engaging in research.

 Department of Communication Sciences and Disorders